Contact: DOOR Program National Office

 Group Size: Anywhere from 5 to 120 maximum, special accommodations for larger or smaller groups available.

 Adult to Youth Ratio: 1:3 for Junior High volunteers; 1:4 for Senior High Volunteers.

 Accommodations: Housing is provided by local churches with use of kitchen facilities.
 Groups provide own food and bedding.
 Showers are available at two of the churches, Second Congregational UCC or the local YMCA.
 If more formal accommodation is desired, a nearby retreat center is available for housing at an additional cost.
 Bring your favorite tools.

 Cost: $200 non-refundable initial donation needed to confirm reservation.
-An additional $20 per day per person covers operational expenses and staff leadership (due before group arrives) and in addition $5 per person for the host site.
+An additional $22 per day per person covers operational expenses and staff leadership (due before group arrives) and in addition $5 per person for the host site.
 Donations for tools and building materials are welcome, but we allow the spirit to move you as to how much.